inaimathi/auth/README.md

 lists all user_id/pubkey pairs

+    get_key/0 () -> PubKey

+returns a string representation of the server public key

     get_key/1 (UserId) -> PubKey

 returns a given users' key, or 'false' if that user has no key